-CHILD AND FAMILY SERVICES (PERMANENCY FOR CHILDREN)
+CHILD AND FAMILY SERVICES

 Sec.
 501. The following goal is established by state law.
-During fiscal year 2005-2006, not more than 3,000 children supervised by the department shall remain in foster care longer than 24 months.
+During fiscal year 2007-2008, not more than 3,000 children supervised by the department shall remain in foster care longer than 24 months.
 The department shall give priority to reducing the number of children under 1 year of age in foster care.
-By January 15, 2006, the department shall report to the senate and house appropriations subcommittees for the department budget, the senate and house fiscal agencies and policy offices, and the state budget director on the number of children supervised by the department and by private agencies who remain in foster care between 12 and 24 months, and those who remain in foster care longer than 24 months.
+During the annual budget presentation, the department shall report on the number of children supervised by the department and by private agencies who remain in foster care between 12 and 24 months, and those who remain in foster care longer than 24 months.